sirajudheenam/chef_server_vagrant/README.md

 The output should look like this.

     Connecting to host chefserver.abcd.xyz:443
-    Successfully verified certificates from `chefserver.abcd.xyz'
+    Successfully verified certificates from `chefserver.abcd.xyz`

-Step 16: Execute the following to check, WorkStation is able to make connection and retrieve client details:
+Step 15: Execute the following to check, WorkStation is able to make connection and retrieve client details:

     knife client list